Government fails in bid to keep Baby P’s mother behind bars

 But Mr Raab condemned the decision and said it was proof the Parole Board needed a “fundamental overhaul”.

-Now 40, she was jailed at the Old Bailey in 2009 for causing or allowing the death of her 17-month-old son Peter at their home in Tottenham, north London, on August 3 2007.
+Now 40, Connelly was jailed at the Old Bailey in 2009 for causing or allowing the death of her 17-month-old son Peter at their home in Tottenham, north London, on August 3 2007.

+She was released on licence in 2013 but recalled to prison in 2015 for breaching her parole conditions.

 Responding to the decision, Mr Raab said Connelly’s actions were “pure evil” and added: “The decision to release her demonstrates why the parole board needs a fundamental overhaul – including a ministerial check for the most serious offenders – so that it serves and protects the public.”

-Connelly was released on licence in 2013 but recalled to prison in 2015 for breaching her parole conditions.

-In March the Parole Board decided she was suitable for release, having rejected three previous bids.
+In March, the Parole Board decided Connelly was suitable for release, having rejected three previous bids, after hearing she is now considered to be at “low risk of committing a further offence” and that probation officers and prison officials support the plan.

 But last month Mr Raab asked the board, which is independent of government, to re-examine the decision under the so-called reconsideration mechanism.